Rhacodactylus leachianus: Description

 R. leachianus is the largest extant gecko in the world and is considered an example of island gigantism.
 R. leachianus of the Grande Terre localities are capable of growing 14–17 in long, with a weight range between 250 and 500 grams.
 R. leachianus of the Insular localities are capable of growing 9–12" (23–30 cm) long, and weighting between 150 and 300 grams.
 It has a heavy body, loose skin, and a small, stumpy tail.
 It is variable in color, coming in shades of mottled green, gray, and brown, sometimes with highlights of white, orange, and/or pink.
-It was only exceed in size by the now extinct Gigarcanum delcourti known from a single specimen 50% longer and probably several times heavier than the largest R. leachianus specimens, which also originated from New Caledonia.
+It was only exceeded in size by the now extinct Gigarcanum delcourti known from a single specimen 50% longer and probably several times heavier than the largest R. leachianus specimens, which also originated from New Caledonia.

 Distribution and habitat

 R. leachianus is found in all of the southern and eastern portions of the main island of New Caledonia, as well as on several of the smaller islands in the group.
 Topographical and ecological differences observed at each locality may have contributed to the phenotypical and morphological differences seen in R. leachianus.
-The insular locality of Duu Ana is thought to no longer have an extant population of R. Leachianus.
+The insular locality of Duu Ana is thought to no longer have an extant population of R. leachianus.